 Organizational readiness: Every organization goes through an evolution phase in BI.
 It is important to assess the level of BI and analytics capabilities an organization possesses to understand the level of analytics its users have.
 This will help in determining the type of self-service tool required for the organization.
-Readiness doesn’t just mean the deployment of technology, data readiness; it is dependent on the business to foster a data-driven culture and be ready to make decisions based on leveraging data rather than just business instinct.
+Readiness doesn’t just mean the deployment of technology, but data readiness.
+It is dependent on the business to foster a data-driven culture and be ready to make decisions based on leveraging data rather than just business instinct.

-Data readiness: For BI to positively impact a business, believing in data accuracy plays a significant role; therefore, ensure a robust practice of data governance in place.
-Make data governance part of an organization’s culture and not just aligned or a responsibility of a central team.
-Collaboration between the IT and business units is crucial with business providing continuous feedback on the data quality levels.
-Data quality practices also govern a well-defined and easy to understand data definitions.
+Data readiness: For BI to positively impact a business, believing in data accuracy plays a significant role; therefore, ensuring a robust practice of data governance is in place.
+Make data governance part of an organization’s culture and not just aligned or the responsibility of a central team.
+Collaboration between the IT and business units is crucial with businesses providing continuous feedback on the data quality levels.
+Data quality practices also govern well-defined and easy-to-understand data definitions.
 Influencing people in the right way to adopt the data governance culture is strategic to the success of self-service analytics.

 Technology readiness: Technology changes fast.
 It is important to find out the kind of BI platform and tools an organization is using.
-The level of technical competence the users have in terms of BI, user’s adaptability and willingness to use new technology.
+The level of technical competence the users have in terms of BI, user’s adaptability, and willingness to use new technology.
 Technology should also account for the scalability of BI solutions right from the start.
 With changes within the organization, changes in the clientele, and improvements in technology, the solutions provider needs to deliver a scalable solution that can adapt to external factors without affecting analytical capabilities.